publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch141/m__us_usc_t10_s2410m.md

              expires 180 days after the expiration of the period for bringing an action on that claim in the United States Court of Federal Claims under [section 7104(b) of title 41][/us/usc/t41/s7104/b] if, within that 180-day period—

-                (i) no appeal on the claim is commenced at the Armed Services Board of Contract Appeals under section 7 of such Act; and
+                (i) no appeal on the claim is commenced at the Armed Services Board of Contract Appeals under section 7104(a) of such title; and

                 (ii) no action on the claim is commenced in a court of the United States; or